OpenNingia/docudb/README.md

 The library generates UUIDs for new documents using `std::mt19937`, which is **not cryptographically secure**.
 Do not rely on these UUIDs in security-sensitive contexts where guessability is a concern.
 If you need secure random identifiers, generate them using a dedicated cryptography library and provide them when creating documents.

-Of course.
-Here is a new "Usage" section for your `README.md` file that explains how to use the new database connection options.
-You can add this to your main usage or features section.

 ## Advanced Usage

 ### Connecting to a Database